NESCent/hip_hack_howto/hackathon-model-descr.md

 the event may be merged into a larger target codebase only with a delay, or after further modification, there is no embargo on any of the code produced at the hackathon.

+**No competition.** There are no prizes awarded at the end of the hackathon, and there is no judging panel.
+Supporting additional participants has remained a higher priority for using the sponsors' funding than awarding a prize.